 To elaborate on these insights, we use the contextual stochastic block model (cSBM) as a demonstration.
 In cSBM \cite{deshpande-2018-contextual}, vertices within the same community have positively correlated signals, while signals between communities are negatively correlated.
 We adopt graph signal distribution defined in~\eqref{eq:cSBM}, with $\mathbf{K}_{uv} > 0$ if $u$ and $v$ belong to the same community, $\mathbf{K}_{uv} <0$ otherwise.
 Figure~\ref{fig:cSBM_attk_A} illustrates edge perturbations patterns constructed according to Remark~\ref{remark:A} and Remark~\ref{remark:L}.
 We generate 100 graph signals sampled from \eqref{eq:cSBM} and plot the distribution of their embedding perturbations in Figure~\ref{fig:cSBM_dist}.
 The results show that, for the same number of edge perturbations, the perturbation patterns following Remark~\ref{remark:A} and Remark~\ref{remark:L} produce the largest overall embedding perturbations for $\mathbf{A}$ and $\mathbf{L}$ separately, validating the structural intuitions described in both remarks.

 Several prior studies~\citep{li-2022-revisiting, wan-2021-adversarial, zugner-2020-adversarial_pattern} have shown that certain structural patterns of adversarial edge perturbations are more impactful than others.
-The key distinction between these studies and our analysis lies in the scope of consideration: previous approaches design perturbations primarily with respect to the graph topology, such as vertex degree, whereas our framework jointly accounts for both the graph topology and the signal distribution.
-In earlier work, \citet{waniek-2018-dice} proposed the heuristic perturbation method \texttt{DICE}, which aims to disconnect nodes within the same community and connect nodes across communities.
+The key distinction is that: previous approaches design perturbations primarily with respect to the graph topology, such as vertex degree, while our study advocates for jointly considering both the graph topology and the signal distribution.
+In earlier work, \citet{waniek-2018-dice} proposed the heuristic adversarial perturbation method \texttt{DICE}, which disconnects nodes within the same community and connect nodes across communities.
 Our theoretical analysis, along with the cSBM case study, provides a rigorous justification for this heuristic by explaining from a perspective of embedding perturbation why and when this strategy is efficient.
-We emphasize that our framework is broadly applicable, as it does not {rely on a specific graph filter nor} require ground-truth labels from downstream tasks.
-This generality moves beyond prior heuristics and provides principled insights into the structure of impactful perturbations across diverse graph learning settings.
+We note that our framework is broadly applicable, as it neither relies on a specific graph filter nor requires ground-truth labels from downstream tasks, thereby providing insights into the structure of impactful perturbations across diverse graph learning settings.